feketedev/EnumerablesCpp/README.md

 ### Chainable operations

-Like in .Net, transformation steps can be layered ontop of sequences in a builder-style (utilizing move-semantics wherever possible).<br/>
+Like in .Net, transformation steps can be layered on top of sequences in a builder style (utilizing move-semantics wherever possible).<br/>
 For that to be readable it is fortunate to have a concise lambda syntax (like C#'s `x => f(x)`), but C++ lambdas do not excel in that.
 The closest thing I could come up with is a pair of macros for the most generic lambdas available in C++ (one for value-, one for ref-capture).
-These are controversial and optional to use, but I found them much more handy and readable than the expanded form.
+These are controversial, and optional to use, but I found them much more handy and readable than the expanded form.
 ```cpp
 std::vector<Person> persons = /*...*/;